Common Water Heater Problems

 Because water heaters commonly hold 50 gallons of water, a breakdown can cause a catastrophic flood.

 Like with some other appliance, annual maintenance is crucial.
-We advise checking out our routine maintenance agreement to potentially avoid problems with your water heater.
+We advise checking out our Advantage Program to potentially avoid problems with your water heater.